sinankeskin/ember-oauther/README.md

 # ember-oauther

-OAuther is a set of providers and routers to connect OAuth 1.0a and OAuth 2.0 services like facebook, google etc.
+OAuther is a set of providers and routes to connect OAuth 1.0a and OAuth 2.0 services like facebook, google etc.

 Very similar to Torii but no session manager and no adapter.